GigMate/our_repository/DATA_MONETIZATION_STRATEGY.md

 - Event attendance patterns

 **Who Pays For This:**
-- New venues: "What should I charge?
-When should I book?"
+- New venues: "What should I chargeWhen should I book"
-- Musicians: "What's market rate for my genre in this city?"
+- Musicians: "What's market rate for my genre in this city"
-- Promoters: "Which cities have underserved demand?"
+- Promoters: "Which cities have underserved demand"
-- Investors: "Where should I open a new venue?"
+- Investors: "Where should I open a new venue"

 **Value:** $50-500/report depending on scope